 5.2 Fish transportation equipment (description of pen, tank, truck, or container used).

 1 million pre-smolts will be transported by truck to Wahkiacus for acclimation/release from the Washougal Hatchery using protocols identified in Hager and Costello (1999).
-These fish transfers will continue through Phase 1 as coho will be reared at Washougal Hatchery and brought back for acclimation and release.
-The transport of out-of-basin coho will be eliminated in Phases 2 and 3 of project implementation.

 5.3 Broodstock holding and spawning facilities.